dominictabeta/getdataweek4assignment/CodeBook.md

 # Selected features in the tidy data set

-These signals are the selected features in the tidy data set:
+These are the selected features in the tidy data set:
 '-X','-Y' and '-Z' are used to denote axial signals in the X, Y and Z directions.

  [1] "tBodyAcc-mean()-X"